CyberSource/cybersource-rest-client-php/README.md

 https://github.com/gnongsie/apcu/actions/runs/6096614635

 For Mac/Linux/Unix:

-Download the php_apcu using pecl command: pecl install apcu It will auto download the applicable apcu extension for the PHP v8.0, v8.1, v8.2.
+Download the php_apcu using pecl command: "pecl install apcu".
+It will auto download the applicable apcu extension for the PHP v8.0, v8.1, v8.2.